b3-exmo/b3-exmo.github.io/docs/Scripture/Bible.md

 This BoM passage is cited as evidence that the Bible is incomplete, and BoM fills in the gaps.

 Legitimate question: what gaps?
 The Book of Mormon doesn't have hardly any Mormon [[Book of Mormon#Fullness of the Gospel|doctrines or practices]] in it.
-If the intent of the BoM is to prove Smith's legitimacy, and his legitimacy proves modern church leadership, then no, the BoM is not filling in gaps&mdash; modern prophets are.
+If the intent of the BoM is to prove Smith's legitimacy, and his legitimacy proves modern church leadership, then no, the BoM is not filling in gaps; modern prophets are.

 What *specific* things are missing from the Bible that are found in the Book of Mormon?
 We've had nearly 200 years of people reading these scriptures daily, surely we can find an exhaustive enumeration somewhere?
 Maybe a prophet of God could tell us?